Eyad-Mohammed-Osama/C-Dynamic-Typing/README.md

 - String literals doesn't work:

 ```c++

 DynamicTyping::Object var1 = "Hello World";           // won't compile
 DynamicTyping::Object var2 = string("Hello World");   // compiles fine

 ```
 (Hopefully this will be fixed in the future releases)

 - Possible memory lacks (the implementation adds a layer above the `void*` datatype , and since deallocating a `void` pointer is undefined behavior , it was left as is) .

+# Report issues
+I don't expect this to be perfect , especially when this is the first release , there must be issues i haven't noticed.

+In case you found some of those issues , please don't hesitate to open an <a href="https://github.com/Eyad-Mohammed-Osama/CPP-Dynamic-Typing/issues/new">Issue</a>

+Maybe some people get disturbed or frustrated when they see issues in their repositories , but i feel happy when i see issues in my repository , issues make me feel happy :) .